overwatchftw/boo/README.md

 CD to the cloned repo
 > cd boo

+Update the remote origin URL
+> git remote set-url origin git+ssh://git@github.com/overwatchftw/boo.git

 Configure git to use the private key included with the repo
 > git config core.sshCommand 'ssh -i boo'

+** Since the user is unknown, we use a deploy key, included in the repo itself.
+Not secure, but will do the job. **

 **2. Requirements**